 - ✓ Identify the main topic of "Friend or Foe?"
-(RI.2.2) - ✓ Describe the connections between actions taken by humans and the extinction of some insects (RL.2.3) - ✓ Plan, draft, and edit an informative text that presents information about insects, including an introduction to a topic, relevant facts, and a conclusion (W.2.2) - ✓ With guidance and support from adults and peers, focus on the topic of insects and strengthen writing as needed by revising and editing (W.2.5) - ✓ Use the antonyms foe and friend appropriately in oral language (L.2.5a) - √ Identify new meanings for the word bug and apply them accurately (L.2.5a)
+(RI.2.2) - √ Describe the connections between actions taken by humans and the extinction of some insects (RL.2.3) - ✓ Plan, draft, and edit an informative text that presents information about insects, including an introduction to a topic, relevant facts, and a conclusion (W.2.2) - ✓ With guidance and support from adults and peers, focus on the topic of insects and strengthen writing as needed by revising and editing (W.2.5) - ✓ Use the antonyms foe and friend appropriately in oral language (L.2.5a) - √ Identify new meanings for the word bug and apply them accurately (L.2.5a)

 entomologist, n.
-One who studies insects
+A person who studies insects

-Example: The entomologist traveled to rainforests worldwide to compare the kinds of insects living in each one.
+Example: The entomologist traveled to rainforests in different parts of the world to compare the kinds of insects living in each one.